reema-eilouti/py-gambit/README.md

 **Under Attack**

-4. As a player, I want to know what pieces of mine under attack, so that I can move the important piece of them and avoid a direct attack from the other player
+4. As a player, I want a hint, upon request, to help know if a piece of mine is under attack or know its attacker pieces, so that I can move piece and avoid opponent's potential attacks.
     - Feature Tasks:
-        - Player/s can require to highlight all pieces of his/her under attack
+        - Player/s can require to be notified of a piece of his/her is under attack.
-        - Player/s can require to see the highlighted pieces moves to escape
+        - Player/s can require to know attacker pieces of a piece of his/her.
     - Acceptance Tests:
-        - Ensure the highlighted pieces are under attack for each player when they are required
+        - Ensure that attackers, if exit, are shown for players when it is requested
-        - Ensure the escape moves for the highlighted pieces are shown in the screen correctly

 **Chess Pieces**

-5. As a player, I want to see chess pieces moves, so that I can remember what move I can do with a specific piece
+5. As a player, I want to be reminded with the possible valid moves, when I attempt an invalid move.
     - Feature Tasks:
-        - Player/s can require to see the all pieces moves
+        - Player/s is notified when he/she attempts an illegal move and gets all legal moves, at the second failed attempt.
     - Acceptance Tests:
-        - Ensure the moves list has correct moves and is shown clear for players when it is required
+        - Ensure that user get a warning message, and a list of the legal moves is shown for player when entering an illelgal move.

 ## Wireframe